CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```BELTED``` Layer for backpacks and things worn over outerwear.
 - ```BLIND``` Blinds the wearer while worn, and provides nominal protection v. flashbang flashes.
 - ```BLOCK_WHILE_WORN``` Allows worn armor or shields to be used for blocking attacks.
-- ```CCONTROL``` This piece of clothing has climate control of some sort, keeping you warmer or cooler depending on ambient and bodily temperature.
+- ```CLIMATE_CONTROL``` This piece of clothing has climate control of some sort, keeping you warmer or cooler depending on ambient and bodily temperature.
 - ```COLLAR``` This piece of clothing has a wide collar that can keep your mouth warm.
 - ```DEAF``` Makes the player deaf.
 - ```ELECTRIC_IMMUNE``` This gear completely protects you from electric discharges.